Story at a glance:

 • Highly responsive to humidity.
 Unlike hardwood, cork expands in all directions when exposed to high humidity, which means it requires more room for movement; when humidity is low, it can cause gaps to appear in cork flooring, especially if it isn’t glued down.

-Due to its high thermal mass and lightweight nature, hempcrete is typically used as both an insulator and to form non-load-bearing infill walls—it can also be applied to existing walls as a plaster.
+Hempcrete’s high thermal mass and lightweight nature makes it great as an insulator or to form non-load-bearing infill walls.
+It can also be applied to existing walls as a plaster.

 Pros of Hempcrete